zer2/Fantasy-Basketball--in-progress-/readme.md

 ### A. Assumptions and setup

 The case for Z-scores utilizes the simplifying assumption that besides the player currently being chosen, all other players are chosen randomly from a pool of high-performing players.
 This assumption is obviously not exactly true, since drafters are trying to take the strongest players available, not choosing at random.
-But a heuristic as elegant as Z-scores could not be derived without this kind of simplifying assumption.
+But some kind of simplifying assumption is necessary to derive a tidy heuristic.
+And this is not a completely crazy one, since all teams will always have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate.

-Say team one is picking a player in a league with twelve players per team.
+For the sake of an example, let's imagine a league where teams have twelve players each.
+Say team one is about to choose their next player.
 Besides the unchosen player, they will have eleven other randomly chosen players.
 Their opponents will all have twelve randomly chosen players.
 With all of this information, we can brute-force calculate the probability that team one wins based on the statistics of the player they are choosing, and try to optimize for it

 ### B.	Category differences